 The cross-specific geometry is intended to offer a blend of stability and agility, and you get clearance for tyres up to 38mm wide.

-At the front of the bike, Van der Poel opts for Canyon’s CP10 carbon aero cockpit, designed to be very stiff and ideal for maximal cyclocross efforts.
+At the front of the bike, Van der Poel opts for Canyon’s CP0015 carbon aero cockpit, (a one-piece handlebar and stem) designed to be stiff enough to hold firm during maximal cyclocross efforts.
+Unlike most bars, the CP0015 is width-adjustable; you can set the distance between the drops using a single tool.

-Van der Poel is sponsored by Shimano so it’s a full Dura-Ace Di2 Disc groupset, including wheels and hydraulic disc brakes.
+Van der Poel’s Alpecin–Deceuninck team is sponsored by Shimano so he uses a full Dura-Ace Di2 Disc groupset, including C50 deep-section wheels – “the perfect blend of low weight and aerodynamic performance”, according to Shimano – and hydraulic disc brakes.
 Van der Poel was an early adopter of discs, 140mm rotors providing sufficient power.